lumliolum/lumliolum.github.io/_posts/2024-02-10-rcnn-and-fast-rcnn.md

 ### TRAINING

-Given that we have an idea of how forward pass works for fast-rcnn, then obivous next question should be how to train the model.
+Given that we have an idea of how forward pass works for fast-rcnn, then obivous next question should be how to train the model ?

 Before that I want to remind once again that we have training data which contains images with ground truth.
 The ground truth is set of rectangular boxes and each box has a label assigned to it.